reasonwithoutrestraint/site/Original/My moral understanding.md

 ### Normativity

-##### Linguistic Analysis
+##### Normative Judgments

+`Importance/usage of normative jugdments`

+1. The way the world is, is important
+2. Our behavior influences the way the world is.
+3. Our normative judgments influence our behavior.
+4. Normative argumentation/reasoning influences our normative judgments.
+5. We cannot get rid of normative judgments.
+6. We have genuine disagreement of our normative judgments.

-`Prerequisites of an analysis of normative meaning`
+`Prerequisites of an analysis of normative judgments`

 1. Must explain *genuine* disagreement (i.e. not merely terminological).
 2. Must explain *genuine* disagreement must be possible after agreement of all empirical facts.
 3. Must explain the motivational feature of normative judgments.
 4. Must explain normative judgments in all human cultures (i.e. not held hostage to particular ethical terms).

-`Prerequisites of an ontology of normative facts`

-1. Must explain normative supervenience.
-2. Must explain epistemic access.
-3. Must explain rationality of normative facts.
+`Possible analysis of some normative judgments`

-`What are the truth conditions of normative claims?`

 - Non-cognitive (pre-reflective normative judgments; not true or false; but can be justified - see below):
     - *Expressive*: When S says "A should X", S expresses a pro-attitude towards A doing X. "Yay to giving to charity!"